spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 application.

-For details on each scaffolding target (chain, module, message, etc.) run the corresponding command with a "--help" flag, for example, "ignite scaffold chain --help".
+For details on each scaffolding target (chain, module, message, etc.) run the corresponding command with a "--help" flag, for example, "spellshape scaffold chain --help".

-The Ignite team strongly recommends committing the code to a version control system before running scaffolding commands.
+The Spellshape team strongly recommends committing the code to a version control system before running scaffolding commands.
 This will make it easier to see the changes to the source code as well as undo the command if you've decided to roll back the changes.